Why Choose EPS Group?

 We’ll work with you, not against you.

-Air testing, also known as air tightness testing or air pressure testing, is the process of measuring the amount of air leakage from a building through uncontrolled ventilation.
+Air tightness testing, also known as air pressure testing, is the process of measuring the amount of air leakage from a building through uncontrolled ventilation.
 A fan is used to either pressurise or depressurise the building to around 50 pascals and the result is described as the air permeability of the building.

 Air leakage is the uncontrolled flow of air through gaps and cracks in a building fabric, also known as infiltration or draughts.